myyoss/Instush-React-Firebase-Gallery/README.md

 - Click + to add img
 - Click on img for full size
 - Click on background outside img to close
-- Click on full size img to delete img
+- Click on delete icon to delete img

 LIVE WEBSITE:
 https://instush-react-firebase-gallery.onrender.com/